usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 **Solution**

 The team developed a new, user-friendly online application that doesn't require a certain software to use.
-For more details, check out the USDS [blog post, "](https://medium.com/the-u-s-digital-service/introducing-a-new-digital-application-for-healthcare-at-va-610d8bac4c78){:target="blank"} Introducing a new digital application for healthcare at VA."

 **User research**